IvanSgl/YellowMedia-test/README.md

    }
    `

-   More info about cypress env you cloud read [here](https://docs.cypress.io/guides/guides/environment-variables#Option-2-cypressenvjson)
+   More info about cypress env you could read [here](https://docs.cypress.io/guides/guides/environment-variables#Option-2-cypressenvjson)
 4. Execute test by `npm run e2e`\
     If you need to run in headless mode run `nom run e2e-headless`
 5. Check results